-Dr. Walid Saleh of Sher Fertility Dallas on Egg Freezing
+Dr. Walid Saleh of CRE (previously SIRM-Dallas) on Egg Freezing

 The proverbial “biological clock” is not just a myth.
 A woman’s egg reserve does decline with age, especially after the age of 35.